-Come to the reading room on the date and time of your requested appointment.
-The reading room doors opposite the grand staircase on the first floor are open on Tuesdays and Wednesdays when the museum is closed to the public; at other times, we ask that you please use the spiral staircase or the elevator from the ground floor in order to access the space.
-Your materials will be available on a reading room table with any book supports and other materials necessary for you to handle the materials safely.
-You are welcome to bring your camera in order to take study images of the materials or to use the overhead scanner in the reading room to make scans of general collection materials.
-Special collection materials and materials in fragile condition should not be scanned; Research Center staff will be available to assist you with handling these.
-Please consult with the librarian or archivist on duty about how to obtain scans of these materials.
+Come to the reading room on the date and time of your appointment.
+The reading room doors opposite the grand staircase are unlocked Tuesdays and Wednesdays when the museum is closed to the public; at other times, we ask that you please use the spiral staircase or the elevator from the ground floor in order to access the space.
+Your materials will be available on a reading room table with any book supports necessary for you to view the materials safely.
+You are welcome to bring your camera in order to take study images of the materials.
+Special collection materials and materials in fragile condition should not be scanned on a scanner.
+Please consult with the librarian or archivist on duty if you have questions about photoduplication.

-Coats, large bags, pens, and food and drink are not permitted in the reading room, and these items will need to be stored in your office prior to your visit to the reading room.
-We ask that you please wash your hands prior to handling Research Center materials.
+Coats, large bags, pens, and food and drink are not permitted in the reading room.
+These items will need to be stored in your office prior to your visit.
+Additionally, we ask that you please wash your hands prior to handling Research Center materials.

 Library or archives staff will be available to assist with your questions.